 As a result of its varied activities, SJI has an extensive network of social justice organizations and practitioners in the United States and abroad.
 We look forward to welcoming you to it.

-Read a letter from Dean for Social Justice Initiatives Erica Smock (at right), who joined the team in Fall 2017.
+Read "Year in Review" letter from Dean for Social Justice Initiatives Erica Smock (at right).

 News and More